aladelca/scrapping-products-ecom/README.md

 ## Course Context

-This project is developed as part of the Python programming course at Cibertec Peru, where students learn about:
+This project is developed as part of the Python programming course at Cibertec Peru, where students learnt about:
 - Web scraping with Selenium
 - Data processing and analysis
 - Machine learning fundamentals